 Roy Lichtenstein’s Drowning Girl was created in 1963 and is an impeccable piece of pop art.
 Liechtenstein is known for appropriating images from comic books and altering them to change the mood and meaning, which is exactly what this piece does.

 Drowning Girl comes from a page in the romance comic Secret Hearts.
-It was chosen for its melodramatic scene and altered by Lichtenstein to remove the boyfriend from the background and feature only the woman from the comic.
+It was chosen for its dramatic scene and altered by Lichtenstein to remove the boyfriend from the background and feature only the woman from the comic.

 Claude Monet – Water Lilies